pjhartzell/ouster-pcap2las/readme.md

 # pcap2las
 Convert an Ouster PCAP file to an LAS or LAZ file.
 The new LAS or LAZ file is written to the same location as the PCAP file and has the same name as the PCAP file.
+The new file uses LAS version 1.4, point format 1, and includes the following extra dimensions: "nanoseconds", "range", "signal", "near_ir", and "reflectivity".

 ## Install
 1. Clone or download this repo.